Sunday, February 11, 2018

 How is the Data Used?

 These data can be used in many different ways.
-Here are just a few examples: Researchers at Dauphin Island Sea Lab might use them to better understand phenomena such as low-oxygen events that result in fish kills in Mobile Bay.
+Here are just a few examples: Researchers at the Dauphin Island Sea Lab might use them to better understand phenomena such as low-oxygen events that cause fish kills in Mobile Bay.
 Climate scientists might input the data into a model that will predict sea level rise.
 It might be used to analyze hurricane strength as the storm passes the station.

 Who is NOAA?

-“NOAA” stands for National Oceanic and Atmospheric Administration.
-The U. S. Government formed this scientific agency in 1970.
-It has many responsibilities, including research into Earth’s weather, climate, and oceans, issuing daily weather forecasts and severe storm warnings, and providing citizens, planners, emergency managers, and policymakers with reliable information when they need it.
+"NOAA" stands for the National Oceanic and Atmospheric Administration.
+The U.S. Government established this scientific agency in 1970.
+It has many responsibilities, including research into Earth's weather, climate, and oceans, issuing daily weather forecasts and severe storm warnings, and providing citizens, planners, emergency managers, and policymakers with reliable information when they need it.
 Some NOAA offices that you may be familiar with include the National Weather Service, the National Marine Fisheries Service, and the National Ocean Service.

 What is a Computer Model?

-You might be familiar with weather or storm prediction models that are used by the forecasters on your local news stations.
-Computer models are algorithms that use the measured data to make simulations of systems.
+You might be familiar with weather or storm prediction models used by forecasters on your local news stations.
+Computer models are algorithms that use measured data to simulate systems.
 The simulations might make predictions or illustrate predictions that have already happened.

-The speed at which computers can process numbers has made the use of models possible on a practical level.
-Accuracy depends on the quality of understanding of natural processes in different systems, and algorithms of simulating systems are all improved.
+The speed at which computers can process numbers has made the use of models practical.
+Accuracy depends on the quality of understanding of natural processes across different systems, and the algorithms used to simulate them are continually improving.
 The more data that goes into a model, the more precise it can be.

-The image below left shows a computer model’s prediction of storm surge from Hurricane Ivan.
+The image below left shows a computer model's prediction of storm surge from Hurricane Ivan

 This kind of prediction is used to issue warnings to residents of areas that are expected to flood.

-The image below the middle shows the measured track of Hurricane Ivan.
+The image below the middle shows the track of Hurricane Ivan as measured.
 Its landfall was 30 miles east of what was predicted.
-One major limitation forecasters have to work with is incomplete data coverage, especially over the oceans.
-Much of the needed data is only collected by data boys at a few points on the surface of the ocean.
+One major limitation forecasters face is incomplete data coverage, especially over the oceans.
+Much of the needed data is only collected by data boys at a few points on the surface of the sea.

-The image below right was created with measured data, not to make a prediction but to illustrate the actual storm flooding from Hurricane Ivan.
+The image below, on the right, was created from measured data, not to make a prediction, but to illustrate the actual storm flooding from Hurricane Ivan.

-The invertebrate trail is an action based on the award-winning Public Broadcasting system series “The Shape of Life.”
+The invertebrate trail is an action based on the award-winning Public Broadcasting System series "The Shape of Life."

-These plaques represent 8 different Phyla, or groups of invertebrate animals with specific body plans, from simple to complex.
+These plaques represent 8 different Phyla, or groups of invertebrates with specific body plans, ranging from simple to complex.
 Each phylum appeared in the oceans during the Cambrian Period, about 530 million years ago.
-These plaques are designed so that students can make a rubbing of each one to study in the classroom.
+These plaques are designed so students can make rubbings of each one for classroom study.

 Dedicated to the Memory of Beth Ladner; 1974-1991

-“ A Teacher’s Friend” Discovery Hall Student 1985, 1989, 1990
+"A Teacher's Friend" Discovery Hall Student 1985, 1989, 1990

-Salt marshes are among the most productive ecosystems on earth.
+Salt marshes are among the most productive ecosystems on Earth.

 They provide food, refuge, and user habitats for many animals, filter runoff that drains into our coastal waters, and buffer our coastlines from damaging storm surges.
-Salt marshes are declining at an alarming rate due to coastal development and erosion brought on by environmental stress.
+Salt marshes are declining at an alarming rate due to coastal development and environmental stress-induced erosion.

 The devices installed in the Living Marsh are called flume traps.
 They are part of a study designed to determine how closely the ecology of this created marsh mirrors that of a natural marsh also located on Dauphin Island (above).
 The flume traps sample animals that enter the vegetation to forage and hide from predators.